Rajagiri, Papanasam: Demographics

 The level of education in the village is comparatively high in spite of absence of a high school as late as a decade ago.
 In order to fill the gap, opted for an English-medium school, which recently blossomed into a higher secondary schools, run by private managements.
 Beside this, there is a high school, elementary school by private management, a government primary school and exclusive government approved Islamic girl’s higher secondary school with hostel facilities.
 The recent literacy is identified as 95%.

 Its postal pin-code is 614207, village panchayat code is 231745, and the STD code 04374 is share with Papanasam telephone exchange.
 Additionally, maintenance branch of Papanasam telecom is also running in Rajagiri.

-A government library has running in the heart of village is called Santhi-Kadu is a major market of its surrounding areas.
+A government library is running near JP Nagar, which is newly formed areas.
+The Centre of village is called Santhi-Kadu is a major market of its surrounding areas.
 Beside this, lot of commercial shopping markets (including fancy, textiles, super markets, all building materials, currency exchanges, foreign commodities, medical shops, computer training centers, auto mechanic shops including hiring vehicles) are also very famous even surrounding of this village.
 Even though it was register as village panchayat, actually look like small town.
 Consequently, many business persons and employees have transferred from their native to here for their financial growth.

-There are two nationalized banks such as Indian overseas bank and Bank of India, are also very famous to trade by executives and residents of its surrounding area.
+There are two nationalized banks such as Indian overseas bank and Bank of India, are also very famous to trade by executives and residents of its surrounding area. additionally huge shops are running on the main road of Rajagiri.